the-greenman/gitformanifestos/README.md

 In an open organisation, these documents should be shareable, allowing others to build new organisations based on the same "code"

-Collaborative editing environments, like google docs and wikis offer a way to edit documents collectively.
-However, when a document is a collective declaration, a manifesto or shared process, these should not simply be changed on a whim.